kelvinsekx/portfolio/src/content/articles/asynchronous-and-evented-node/index.md

 Thank you again for reading.
 It takes courage to learn programming concepts without typing a code.
 But a popular adage says "bitter things are for strong people".
 Lol, so you are strong if you read this far.

-The most important part is that this article help you.
+The most important part is that this article helped you.
 I fit does, congrats.